geekwisdom/gwClock/README.md

 ## Background

 Recently a colleague was playing around with transparency in VB.NET, and he happened to show me his transparent clock application, which brought me back to the old days of [Windows 'desktop gadgets'](https://en.wikipedia.org/wiki/Microsoft_Gadgets).
 What I like most about his demonstration was the use of the matrix background, which was just too cool for [my geeky self to pass](https://www.youtube.com/watch?v=MeabQjpkMFY) up.
+Special thanks to Chris Wilby, for the inspiration and a copy of his initial code.

 ## Design